What are the rules of the three-tier system and what areas do they cover?

 – What happens if your area is in Tier 3?

-From Friday, around 2.8 million people in Greater Manchester will join some 3.1 million in Lancashire and the Liverpool City Region already under the most severe restrictions.
+Around 2.8 million people in Greater Manchester joined some 3.1 million in Lancashire and the Liverpool City Region already under the most severe restrictions in the early hours of Saturday.

 In these areas, social mixing is banned both indoors and in private gardens, while pubs and bars must close unless they can operate as a restaurant.